- What We Do

 Hunting sea lions and seals for their furs, skins and blubber became big but tragic business.
 Northern elephant seals, lacking a natural fear of humans, were easy pickings in the ruthless quest for blubber oil, and by the late 1800’s they teetered on the edge of extinction.
 All were feared lost until a tiny group of survivors was discovered on Guadalupe Island off Baja California in 1922.

 Fortunately, protected status was granted to the northern elephant seal soon thereafter.
 The State of California established Año Nuevo State Preserve in 1949, and elephant seals began colonizing the island in 1955 and the mainland beach in the ‘70’s.
 The population rebounded at an astonishing rate and now numbers over 150,000 spread among 21 rookeries.
 Around 3,000 elephant seals return to Año Nuevo each year for pupping and breeding.
 An amazing recovery for a species once thought to be extinct.

-Hey, what better way to celebrate the New Year than a visit to Año Nuevo State Park and those otherworldly elephant seals — not to mention migrating whales, sea lions, harbor seals, coyote and, come spring, a gorgeous wildflower bloom.
+What better way to celebrate the New Year than a visit to Año Nuevo State Park and those otherworldly elephant seals — not to mention migrating whales, sea lions, harbor seals, coyote and, come spring, a gorgeous wildflower bloom.